Chart Color Schemes

 The educational profile of Harris Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Harris Park has notably higher educational attainment than broader averages.
-Among residents aged 15+, 57.2% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-This indicates a significant educational advantage for the area.
-Bachelor degrees are most common at 32.4%, followed by postgraduate qualifications (23.3%) and graduate diplomas (1.5%).
+Harris Park's educational attainment significantly exceeds national averages.
+Among residents aged 15 and above, 57.2% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 32.4%, followed by postgraduate qualifications (23.3%) and graduate diplomas (1.5%).

-Vocational pathways account for 18.3%, with advanced diplomas at 10.7% and certificates at 7.6%.
+Vocational pathways account for 18.3% of qualifications, with advanced diplomas at 10.7% and certificates at 7.6%.
 Educational participation is notably high, with 35.7% of residents currently enrolled in formal education.
 This includes 11.3% in tertiary education, 7.5% in primary education, and 3.2% pursuing secondary education.

 Frequently Asked Questions - Education